bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * XLX Hosts are now searchable/selectable in DMR Master selection in configuration page.

+* "XLX DMR Link Manager" allows fast switching of XLX reflectors and modules, as well as unlinking from modules to "pause" traffic.

 * System process status reorganized into clean grid pattern, with more core service status being displayed.

 * User-Configurable 24 or 12 hour time display across the dashboard.